Alarmed but not alert

 To the uninitiated, this might just sound like an alarm for the deaf, which uses light instead of noise to wake you.
 Such a device could be constructed quite easily at home by attaching a simple timer to a light; but no, it is far more sophisticated than that (as the $200+ price tag tries to convince me).

 It’s also the source of my pearly gates experience as I discover when I reach my son’s bedroom.

-What it’s doing playing to me just before lunch is a mystery, but that is not where the mysteries end:
+What it’s doing playing to me just before lunch when no one is home but me, is a mystery, but that's not where the mysteries end:

 The marketing literature tells us that ‘inspired by nature’s sunrise, light gradually increases within 30 minutes from soft morning red through orange until your room is filled with bright yellow light’.
 My husband and I scratch our heads.
 Why can’t he just leave his curtains and blinds open when he goes to bed?
 Nature’s sunrise will do the rest.

 Our eight year old is desperate to witness his big brother’s ‘sunrise’, but despite the fact that it apparently lasts for half an hour, this particular dawn is as elusive as a mythical beast.
 We suspect that my son has made good use of the fact that the device has addressed nature’s shortcomings by advocating ‘a slight tap anywhere on the wake-up light’ to set the snooze mode.